bayardorivas/realTimeBusTracker/README.md

 ## :dart: About ##

-This project uses the "Mapbox Gl JS" library for vector maps on the web.
-In the project is added a marker at the map that trace all the bus stops you can find going from MIT Campus to Harvard Campus.
-I used some styles of the mapbox library and with an array of coordinates is traced the route.
-The project was created for the "Profesional Certificate in Coding: Fullstack Development with MERN - The Massachusetts Institute of Thechnology (MIT)".
+This project likes me, it is an academic project but it is full of reality, you can deploy this project into different real and usefull projects.
+Fetching an API of [MBTA]:https://www.mbta.com/ and [Mapbox GL JS]: https://www.mapbox.com/ Library we have a real time tracking system to buses.

 ## :sparkles: Features ##

-:heavy_check_mark: Map loading on web page\
+:heavy_check_mark: Map loading on web page
-:heavy_check_mark: Map marker defined\
-:heavy_check_mark: Map marker animated using coordinates (longitude and latitude)
+:heavy_check_mark: Map marker defined and animated with live coordinates fetched from MBTA API.

 ## :rocket: Technologies ##

 The following tools were used in this project:

-- Javascript
+- Javascript to animate markers and fetch API
 - HTML
 - CSS
 - Mapbox GL JS library  (https://www.mapbox.com/)